instancio/instancio/README.md

 ## `onComplete()`

-The `onComplete()` method allows to modifing generated instances via a callback.
+The `onComplete()` method allows to modifying generated instances via a callback.
 This method only makes sense for mutable types.
-For example, the following will update all instances of `Phone` class `countryCode` to `"+1"` after `Phone` class has been fully popoulated.
+For example, the following will update all instances of `Phone` class `countryCode` to `"+1"` after `Phone` class has been fully populated.

 ```java